Holme Hall, Cliviger: History

-The land that sites Holme Hall dates back to 1340 when Richard de Whitacre arrived in Cliviger from High Whiteacre (Padiham).
-In 1431, The Holme, then a manor house of 40 rooms, was referenced in connection with Thomas Whitaker.
-The process of converting the original wooden structure into stone began in 1603 and was completed 1717 with west wing.
-The Whitakers installed windows in the stairway that had been removed from the old St Mary's Church, Blackburn after the church was demolished in 1819, and built an extension to the rear in 1854.
+The land that sites Holme Hall dates back to 1340, when Richard de Whitacre arrived in Cliviger from High Whiteacre (Padiham).
+In 1431 The Holme, then a manor house of 40 rooms, was referenced in connection with Thomas Whitaker.
+The process of converting the original wooden structure into stone began in 1603 and was completed in 1717, with the west wing.
+The Whitakers installed windows in the stairway that had been removed from the old St Mary's Church, Blackburn, after the church was demolished in 1819, and built an extension to the rear in 1854.
 The family sold the house in 1950.
 The land once belonged to the Tattersall family and housed a chapel which lent its name to the neighbouring village of Holme Chapel.

 In 1953 the house was recognised as a Grade II* listed building with Historic England.
 The original features were documented, as well as the history of the alterations, including the rear extension in 1854.